abstools/easyinterface/INSTALL.md

 ## Installing/Using EasyInterface Clients

-The Web-Client can be used by visiting [http://localhost/ei/clients/web](http://localhost/ei/clients/web).
+The Web client can be used by visiting [http://localhost/ei/clients/web](http://localhost/ei/clients/web).
 For information on other clients see [clients/README.md](clients/README.md).